knupel/ROMANESCO-Processing/Revision_31.md

 >size for item atoms
 >setting size window for prescene and scene
 >fix item inventory on_off state changing when the window size change
->fix bug for the display slider ite mselected
+>fix bug for the display slider item selected
 >fix bug when the window gui change sige all setting are lost and the scene turn to black
+>fix wink midi button bug